A FRESH future for Central Texas starts here.

 2024

-• The first iteration of the Dashboard Advisory Group met for the final time in October as we shifted to focusing on the development of a Central Texas Regional Food System Council, which will involve many of the same organizations represented on the initial Dashboard Advisory Group.
-We thank all its members for their passion, knowledge, and hard work to reclaim health, sustainability, and justice through food.
-This dashboard would not have been possible without their support: Dr. Tracy Ayrhart, Vice President of Strategic Insights, Central Texas Food Bank; Simone Benz, Policy and Advocacy Director, Sustainable Food Center; Mia Burger, Research Manager, Central Texas Food Bank; Matthew Gonzales, Local Health Department Manager, Hays County Local Health Department; Dr. Laura Gougeon, Director of Research, Central Texas Food Bank; Dorothy Light, Community Health Connect Director, United Way for Greater Austin; Emily McCabe, Community Outreach Specialist, Hays County Local Health Department; Edwin Marty, Food Policy Manager, City of Austin, Office of Climate Action and Resilience; Jackie May, CHW, Bastrop County Cares; Zeke Morgan, Director of Health Initiatives, Prosper Waco; Dr. Natalie Poulos, Assistant Professor, The University of Texas at Austin; Dr. Jeremy Rhodes, Senior Director of Data & Research, Prosper Waco; Nicole Thompson, Senior Grants Manager, Sustainable Food Center; Krissy Voutas, AmeriCorps VISTA, Bastrop County Cares; Bill Wilson, Senior Planner, Travis County Planning & Budget Office; and Valerie Zapien, Healthy Williamson County Coalition Coordinator.
+The first iteration of the Dashboard Advisory Group met for the final time in October as we shifted to focusing on the development of a Central Texas Regional Food System Council, which will involve many of the same organizations represented on the initial Dashboard Advisory Group.
+We thank all its members for their passion, knowledge, and hard work to reclaim health, sustainability, and fairness through food.
+This dashboard would not have been possible without their support (listed in the order in which they appear below): Dr. Tracy Ayrhart, Vice President of Research + Strategic Partnerships, Central Texas Food Bank; Simone Benz, Policy and Advocacy Director, Sustainable Food Center; Mia Burger, Research Manager, Central Texas Food Bank; Matthew Gonzales, Executive Director, Hays County Health Department; Dr. Laura Gougeon, Director of Research, Central Texas Food Bank; Dorothy Light, Community Health Connect Director, United Way for Greater Austin; Emily McCabe, Community Outreach Specialist, Hays County Health Department; Edwin Marty, Food Policy Manager, City of Austin, Office of Climate Action and Resilience; Jackie May, CHW, Bastrop County Cares; Zeke Morgan, Director of Health Initiatives, Prosper Waco; Dr. Natalie Poulos, Assistant Professor, The University of Texas at Austin; Dr. Jeremy Rhodes, Senior Director of Data & Research, Prosper Waco; Nicole Thompson, Senior Grants Manager, Sustainable Food Center; Krissy Voutas, AmeriCorps VISTA, Bastrop County Cares; Bill Wilson, Policy and Planning Manager, Travis County Planning & Budget Office; and Valerie Zapien, Healthy Williamson County Coalition Coordinator.

 2025